NoviceLive/bintut/README.rst

 Click_
 ++++++

-Python composable command line utility http://click.pocoo.org/.
+Python composable command line utility.

 Get Started
 ===========

-See ``bintut --help`` and give a shot via ``bintut --burst frame-faking``.
+See ``bintut --help`` and give it a shot via ``bintut --burst frame-faking``.

 ::